ThePhD/ThePhD.github.io/_posts/2025-12-10-The Cost of a Closure.markdown

 }
 ```

 (no `__block` on the `b` variable) is actually a huge bug.
 Apple Blocks, like older C++ Lambdas, cannot technically refer to "itself" inside.
-You have to refer to the "self" by capturing the variable it set to.
+You have to refer to the "self" by capturing the variable it is assigned to.
 For those who use C++ and are familiar with the lambdas over there, it's like making sure you capture the variable you initialize with the lambda by reference while *also* making sure it has a concrete type.
 It can only be escaped by using `auto` and Deducing This, or some other combination of referential-use.
 That is:

 - `auto x = [&x](int v) { if (v != limit) x(v + 1); return v + 8; }` does not compile, as the type `auto` isn't figured out yet;
 - `std::function_ref<int(int)> x = [&x](int v) { if (v != limit) x(v + 1); return v + 8; }` compiles but due to C++ shenanigans produces a dangling reference to a temporary lambda that dies after the full expression (the initialization);